On differentiability of the membrane-mediated mechanical interaction energy of discrete-continuum membrane-particle

 \subsection{Trace-preserving diffeomorphisms between the reference domains}

 In this part we construct a local diffeomorphism between the domains $\Omega(\p)$ that preserves the boundary conditions.
-The construction is based on ordinary differential equations (ODEs) and in particularly requires the following result from ODE theory.
+The basic setting is, that given a particle configuration $\p \in \Lambda^\circ$ we want to investigate the problem under changes of $\p$ along a given direction $\q \in \R^{N \times 3}$.
+To this end we will construct a diffeomorphism $\cX(\q)$ from $\Omega(\p)$ to $\Omega(\p + \q)$ and show that is has the desired properties.
+The construction is based on ordinary differential equations (ODEs) and in particular requires the following result from ODE theory.

+For a function $\cF$ depending on multiple arguments, we denote by $\frac{\partial \cF}{\partial a}$ the derivative with respect to the argument denoted by $a$.
+If one of the arguments is a spatial coordinate in $\R^2$ we denote the $m$-th order derivative with respect to the spatial coordinate by $D^m$.

 \begin{lemma} Let $\cB \subseteq \R^{N\times 3}$ be an open connected set, $m > 1$ and let $\cV \in C^m( [0,1] \times \cB \times \R^2, \R^2)$ be Lipschitz-continuous.
 For $\q \in \cB$ and $x \in \R^2$ let $\eta(\cdot,\q,x)\colon [0,1] \rightarrow \R^2$ be the unique solution of the ordinary differential equation